-The height of summer is typically pretty quiet for the housing market, what with school holidays and hot weather – although we haven’t had much of the latter.
+What will happen to the property market after stamp duty?
+The height of summer is typically pretty quiet for the housing market, what with school holidays and hot weather.
+Although we haven’t had much of the latter.
 Perhaps that’s why this August is so very different with buyers and sellers being remarkably busy.

 Here are the stats.